seanpm2001/seanslifearchive_images_jewels_-android_game-/Jewels_(Android_Game)/2020/!December/README.md

 I will have to play this game again in a virtual machine in the future.
 It has been fun.

+# Edit 1

+Well, nevermind.
+I will keep playing this game for as long as I can, as the score just keeps going up.
+I enjoy playing, and I will continue to play daily.

 ***